American woman says she thought she would die when New Zealand volcano erupted

 “I remember my heart just sink and so many people were taking pictures.
 I just freaked out,” she said.

+Matt Urey described seeing a “huge plume coming up” and a ”large black cloud.”
+He heard a guide say: “Not today.
+Run.”

-She said she and her husband ran for their lives then hid behind rocks and held each other’s hand.
+Lauren Urey said she and her husband ran for their lives then hid behind rocks and held each other’s hand.

 “He was just screaming in agony.
 I’ve never heard him scream like that before.
 I remember he said he was sorry,” she said.